sofiemartins/HiRep/Doc/user_guide/input_file.md

 mes:ext_point = 0
 ```

-Here one can select the type of source used to measure the connected contributions.
-For each of the choices above that are enabled (disabled=0, enabled=1), the correlation function will be calculated and printed to output.
+Here, one can select the type of source used to measure the connected contributions.
+For each of the choices above that are enabled (disabled=0, enabled=1), the correlation function will be calculated and printed to the output.
 For the connected contributions, the stochastic average will be correctly evaluated automatically.
 Choices are

 1. def_semwall: Default Spin-Explicit-Method Wall sources
 2. def_point: Default point sources